 SIG SAUER is not an advertiser or sponsor of this site, nor am I in any discussions with them to be one.
 In fact, I don’t accept any advertising on this site.

 I do not have any financial or business interest in any firearms or related industry manufacturers.
-That includes stocks and mutual funds.

 The SIG SAUER KILO850 is a remarkably good rangefinder that can be purchased for less than $200.
 It demonstrated good accuracy, excellent battery life and is lightweight.
 For the money, it is the best rangefinder I have used.